Technology-Mediated Individual Learning

 • Cyberloafing (Cyberbludging; Cyberslacking) – engaging off-task online activity while appearing to be on-task.
 Some educational researchers assert Cyberloafing can be supportive of learner productivity.

-• Immersive Learning – experiences that are deliberately situated in settings or environments that are intended to afford multisensory and multidimensional encounters with the topic of learning.
+• Immersive Learning – experiences that are deliberately situated in settings or environments that are intended to afford multisensory and multidimensional encounters with the focus of learning.
 Those settings can be “real” (e.g., a forest when studying ecosystems, or a cultural community when studying a language) or “artificial.”
 Examples of the latter include:

 • Extended Reality (XR) (various, 2000s) – the use of interactive, computer-generated simulations that create an illusion of being immersed in a viable alternative world.
 While still evolving, major advantages of Extended Reality are posited to include minimization of distracting information, mitigation of physical dangers, ease of tailoring experiences to individuals, and engagement with/in otherwise impossible situations.
 Categories include: